Taco Literacy professor Steven Alvarez in front of Taqueria Coatzingo.

 “I brought my friends!”
 Alvarez exclaims to Beatris Zapata by way of greeting.

-Zapata is the daughter of the owners and a regular face at Taqueria Coatzingo, our final stop and a two-decades-old Pueblan landmark in Jackson Heights that’s right off the 74th Street stop for the 7 train, and located on the edge of Little India.
+Zapata is the daughter of the owners and a regular face at Taqueria Coatzingo, our final stop and a two-decades-old Pueblan landmark in Jackson Heights that’s right off the 74th Street stop on the 7 train, and located on the edge of Little India.

 “To see a family from a little village called Coatzingo [in Puebla], and have their village name in big bold letters on the awning, it’s a sense of pride,” Alvarez says.
 “We made it and here we are for everyone to see where we’re from.”